 Points to consider

-It is essential that the Personal Referee is fully briefed about the Gates Cambridge Scholarship, especially its selection criteria;
+It is essential that the Gates Cambridge Referee is fully briefed about the Gates Cambridge Scholarship, especially its selection criteria;

 It is useful when referees use specific examples of how you meet the Scholarship's criteria;